 In 2007 he appeared in the South African film Jerusalema, which was released in October.

-He is a judge on the SABC1 reality competition television series Class Act, since 2010.
+He was also a judge on the SABC1 reality competition television series Class Act, since 2010.
 He also hosted the SABC1 reality game show Ambush, in 2010.